Félix I: Flamengo

-Flamengo, the tomcat of Lieutenant-Colonel Lage's daughters, was one of the twelve candidates for the flight.
+Flamengo, popularly known as "Miau" (Meow), the tomcat of Lieutenant-Colonel Lage's daughters, was one of the twelve candidates for the flight.
 He was the leading candidate and would only be released if he was in good health on the day of the flight and his presence on the flight was already confirmed in December 1958.
 But in October 1958, the Diário do Paraná announced that Carlos Chagas Filho would replace the animal with an amoeba, arguing that a microscopic animal would be of greater scientific use in the study of cosmic rays.
 Despite this, Colonel Lage kept the cat in the project and when asked in 1959 about the reason for launching the cat, he replied: "... the recovery of this cat, alive, will be an extraordinary achievement".
 On 19 December 1958 the cat posed for the media inside the Technical School.
 If the launch had taken place, it would have been Latin America's first living being in space.